pixelsdb/pixels-presto/README.md

 ### Install Pixels Event Listener*
 Pixels event listener is optional.
 It is used to collect the query completion information for performance evaluations.
-To install the event listener, decompress `pixels-listener-*.zip` into the `plugin` directory.
+To install the event listener, decompress `pixels-presto-listener-*.zip` into the `plugin` directory.

 Create the listener config file named `event-listener.properties` in the `etc` directory, with the following content:
 ```properties